Affiliate Faculty — Ph.D., 2002, College of William and Mary

 - Campus Mail Code: B5000

 Matt Cohen is an associate professor in the Department of English.
 He holds a PhD in American Studies from the College of William & Mary.
 He is the author of The Networked Wilderness: Communicating in Early New England (University of Minnesota Press, 2010), a study of intercultural communication interactions in colonial America.
-He is writing a book on intercultural theory and method in early American studies and, with Jeffrey Glover, editing a collection of essays on media and power in the colonial Americas, Colonial Mediascapes: Sensory Worlds of the Early Americas (forthcoming from the University of Nebraska Press).
+He is writing a book on intercultural theory and method in early American studies and, with Jeffrey Glover, edited a collection of essays on media and power in the colonial Americas, Colonial Mediascapes: Sensory Worlds of the Early Americas (University of Nebraska Press, 2014).

 AMS 391 • Probs In Colonial Amer Lit/Cul